ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 When clicking too many toggles, osu! would eventually "crash" by playing a sound of glass shattering, zooming in and fading to black, then return to a normal state.
 However, the `Toggles` section would then have text saying "..on second thought, no more toggles for you.", and a button below that labelled "But please peppy" would play a buzzer sound and display the text "no" when clicked.
 Pressing the button enough times would reset the `Toggles` section and display one random toggle as described above.

 This toggle section was added in reference to the many requests on [GitHub discussions](https://github.com/ppy/osu/discussions) and in the [Feature Requests](https://osu.ppy.sh/community/forums/4) forum that have proposed adding toggles for various features.
-The [developers](/wiki/People/Developers) want to prevent the options menu from becoming too overloaded.
+The [developers](/wiki/People/Developers) want to prevent the options menu from becoming too cluttered.[^toggles-comment]

 ## Notes and references